 Apply this model to mentoring and consider the role of mentor as a contributor to growth where, say, encouragement or empathy impacted the growth of their mentee for that year.
 Parents and other family of course play a vital role in the growth of the mentee, but there is reason to believe that additional support from other well placed adults can help a student thrive.

-Together we can make 2021 the right environment for our mentees to experience a remarkable year of growth!!
-For more on how to encourage the vigorous growth cycles that Impact Mentoring is striving for with our mentees, please visit our website and contact us:
+Together we can make 2021 the right environment for our mentees to experience a remarkable year of growth!
+For more on how to encourage the vigorous growth cycles that Impact Mentoring is striving for with our mentees, please contact us.